sal-openlab/datafusion-server/doc/website/content/en/session-context/operation.md

 ## Adding Tables from Data Sources

-To load a table or tables into the context from data sources, request to the `/session/:id/datasource` endpoint by `POST`.
+To load a table or tables into the context from data sources, request to the `/session/:id/datasource` endpoint by the `POST` method.

 ```shell
 curl -X POST http://127.0.0.1:4000/session/b5307f5a-39a6-46e8-84c8-d441fef86897/datasource \